Skip to main content

 Academic achievement is at the heart of a rounded education at GSAL, which offers our students personal development opportunities and broad experience beyond the classroom.
 We pride ourselves on a rich co-curricular programme encompassing sport, music, drama, scouts, CCF, Duke of Edinburgh, debating and much more.
 We offer an outdoor learning programme and a wide variety of trips at home and abroad.
 Our lively house system encourages students to get involved and have fun.

 This success can only be achieved with committed, professional and well-qualified colleagues who are focused upon excellence in the classroom and contributions to the wider life of the school.
-We reward our staff with a good degree of autonomy in their teaching, outstanding learning resources and an attractive benefits package.
+We reward our colleagues with a good degree of autonomy in their teaching, outstanding learning resources and an attractive benefits package.
 A large school offers opportunities for CPD, career progression and leadership roles in academic, pastoral and extracurricular areas.

-GSAL provides a friendly, fun and supportive working environment, while retaining high expectations of our staff and students.
+GSAL provides a friendly, fun and supportive working environment, while retaining high expectations of our colleagues and students.
 With our diverse student body, drawn from the city of Leeds and surrounding areas, we promote a strong sense of mutual respect, integrity and social responsibility.
 Colleagues and students throughout the school are active in charitable work locally and internationally.

 Please note that you are wholly responsible for fact checking in respect of the information provided by schools.
 Please also check for the latest visa and work permit requirements that may apply.
 Tes is not responsible for the content of advertisements or the policies adopted by advertising schools.
 Tes asks that all schools follow Tes' Fair Recruitment Policy.